-Having just moved back to Boston this past spring, our family has continued to take day trips to explore our new area.
+Having just moved back to the Boston area this past spring, our family has continued to take day trips to explore our new area.
 This particular weekend in October took us to Marblehead on the North Shore.
 As it turns out, we didn’t end up doing all that much, but we found the area to be very pretty and it is on our list of places to return.

 We started by driving across the causeway to Marblehead Neck, the area of land that looks a bit like an island, and made our way to Chandler Hovey Park, at the tip.
 This was followed by lunch in town, and then we headed to Devereux Beach.